House for Chris Upham and Stephanie Upham

 01/01/1991

-Photographs of the four differently colored lily tiles for external use, to be tested on site before final decision was to be made.
+Photographs of the four differently colored lily tiles for external use, tested on site before final decision was made.

 -